Access Window

 Access Field Reference Tag Status Colour

 A full list of the available status colour can be view by selecting the Button - Describe Indicators option.
 When this option is used, the following will be added to the top of the access window, describing the status indicators.
-The list shown below is for SysCAD 9.3 Build 137 and later.

 Field Indicators:Show Standard | Field Indicators:Show All |